Finding and working with a Local Realty Agent in Mexico

 Some Mexican agencies which began their businesses some years ago and have expanded are now regional, with branch offices based across a state or a particular geographical area.
 However the only “national” brands in Mexico are franchises.

-Franchise agencies in Mexico are run on the same basis as those the US, Europe and world wide.
+Franchise agencies in Mexico are run on the same basis as those the US and Canada.
 Most big-name realty agents are franchises: they are local companies run independently as small or medium sized businesses under the auspice of a large brand or trade mark.
 As the internet has been reorganizing the relationships between buyers and sellers in all kinds of markets, some realty agents who worked for franchise brands are now working independently, and some agents by-pass the franchise model altogether, offering a localized service under their own name or local brand.

-Agents do not charge buyers, but do charge sellers a percentage of the selling price, or landlords a percentage of the rental.
-These fees and charges vary and will be higher than what you may expect if your only experience is that of the US, Canadian or Western European realty markets.
-The realty market in Mexico is not as buoyant (turnover of properties is lower) nor as mature as in the US and Europe; therefore the lower turnover of properties mean than fees might to be slightly higher than the US and Canada.
+Agents do not charge buyers, but they do charge sellers a percentage of the selling price, or landlords a percentage of the rental.
+These fees and charges vary depending on the location and the price of the property being offered to the market.
+Outside of very popular areas, the realty market in Mexico is not as buoyant (turnover of properties is lower) nor as mature as in the US and Europe; therefore the lower turnover of properties mean than fees might to be slightly higher than the US and Canada.

-If you are looking for a property rental, realty agents will have a list of rental properties available by zone, property type, rental price and property size (usually quoted in square meters).
+If you are looking for a property rental, local realty agents will have access to rental properties available by zone, property type, rental price and property size (usually quoted in square meters).

 Local realty agents often have a relationship with several local people who own houses and rent them out, either on a full-time or part-time basis.
 They also manage online databases of local rental properties, which enables them to search a range of options for your based on your lifestyle needs and budget and what’s presently available in the market.
 The agents may actively manage the property, or they may simply represent the owner to find tenants, thereafter leaving the day-to-day rental management to the owner or a different person representing the owner locally.

 When you are looking for an agent to find a rental property in Mexico for you, use the same criteria as you would for buying and selling (see sections below).